John Hume, Architect of the Good Friday Accords, 1998 Nobel Peace Prize Laureate

 In 1983 Hume became a Member of Parliament.
 In 1985 he initiated private talks with Gerry Adams, the leader of Sinn Féin, the political arm of the IRA, the Irish Republican Army.
 When the talks became public in 1993, both men were subjected to ferocious criticism, and physical attacks were made on the homes of SDLP members.

 John Hume went on to architect the 1998 Good Friday Accord, which included the disarming of the IRA and essentially brought an end to the Troubles in Ireland.

 Hume formally retired from politics in 2004.
 On retirement he was praised across the political divide.
-In the words of former U.S. President Clinton, John Hume remains “Ireland’s most tireless champion for civil rights and its most eloquent spokesman for peace.”
+In the words of former U.S. President Clinton, John Hume was “Ireland’s most tireless champion for civil rights and its most eloquent spokesman for peace.”